 “Oh,” Red gave a dismissive wave.
 “It hasn’t been that long.
 What, about a month, Hugh?”

 “Well, I’ve got to get these cakes inside.
-Take care, Brad.
-Nice meeting you, Destiny,” the woman said.
+Nice meeting you, Destiny.”

-Hugh leaned up against her truck and watched Brad and Destiny walk off.
+Hugh leaned up against the cupcake truck and they both watched Brad and Destiny

 “Thanks for playing along,” Rory said.

 “My pleasure.”
 Not a lie.
 He enjoyed their little role-playing escapade.
 Weddings were usually long, drawn out affairs.
-He understood the formality of them and why it was such a rite of passage, but if it wasn’t for the alcohol, these things were also dreadfully boring.
+He understood the formality of them and why it was such a rite of passage, but if it wasn’t for the alcohol, they would be dreadfully boring.

-“Thank you for making what would be a dull event more entertaining,” he added.
+“Thank you for making what could be a dull event more entertaining,” he added.

 Rory tried unsuccessfully to tuck the curls that had come undone from her bun, pulling a small clip from the pocket of her blue tee shirt with the cartoon cupcake on it.

-“I thought I was over him,” she said clipping the loose strands to the side in front of the bun.
+“I thought I was over him,” she clipped the loose strands to the side.

 He chuckled.
 “No, it was more the thick tension that nearly choked me.”

 “Ah.
-Yeah, he broke up with me a few months back.
-I just didn’t expect that seeing them together would piss me off so much.
+He broke up with me a few months back but now I know we weren't meant to be.
 My apologies for dragging you, a total stranger, into it.”

 “No worries.
-Glad I could be of assistance.”
+Glad I could be of assistance.
+What made you realize you weren’t meant to be together?”

 “When he dumped me, he said he needed his space.
 Apparently, his space’s name was Destiny.”